dewiniaid/gs4-lich-scripts/Foreach.md

        until you are out of roundtime)

 ## Changelog

+### Version 0.10.3 (2019-06-13)
+  * Overhauled Stormfront status bar updates.
+They should no longer significantly slow down the script.
+    Additionally, status bar updates are less frequent (except when they are the result of the script pausing or resuming)
+  * Running ;foreach while ;foreach is already running (i.e. with ;force) no longer clobbers the statusbar in Stormfront.
+  * Immediate !commands now delay every 5 consecutive immediate commands rather than on every fifth item.
+  * `;foreach ... in backpack on table` should now work correctly.
+    - Note that a quirk in GS4's item parsing code means you will frequently need to use 'get item in container' syntax when using foreach in this way.

+### Version 0.10.2 (2019-06-12)
+  * Sorting is now case-insensitive.
+  * Read, Look, Analyze and Inspect now add an implicit 'item' if needed.
+  * Giveitem now searches for a matching PC in the room at startup and autocompletes to that PC's full name.
+    * It will error out immediately if no matching PCs are found or if more than one matching PC is found.
+    * It will no longer fail when you do not type the character's name entirely with proper capitalization.
+  * **Unspported:** Commands can be prefixed with a "!" to ignore various checks on usability in favor of speed.
+    *Use this at your own risk!*

+### Version 0.10.1 (2019-06-11)
+  * Fix marked/unmarked/registered/unregistered filters not working in some cases.

 ### Version 0.10 (2019-06-10)
   * Foreach now reports its status in the shortcut bar in Stormfront, and can be paused, resumed, or killed from that location.